What is the meaning behind the name Catfish And The Bottlemen?

-Van McCann’s band have had huge hits with their albums The Balcony and The Ride.
+Van McCann’s band have had huge hits with their albums The Balcony, The Ride and The Balance.
 But where did they get their strange name from?
 It’s a moving story…

 GQ called their name “objectively terrible”.
 Most other people have reacted with mild bemusement.
 It looks good on a t-shirt and an album cover.

 But what inspired the name Catfish And The Bottlemen?

 Frontman Van McCann got the band together in Llandudno, North Wales, but he spent much of his youth travelling around Australia.
 But on arrival in the country they discovered some bad news: his mother couldn’t have children because of a road accident that she’d had when younger.